iistickboy/MachineZines/README.md

 # MachineZines
 Code to create a zine-creating chatbot GUI with OpenAI's API.
 An expansion of my Machine Zines project that started with GPT-2: https://medium.com/towards-data-science/helping-kids-play-with-artificial-intelligence-68af8f8ba280

-Here's the first zine I generated with this remarkable little bot.
+Here's the first zine I generated with this ChatGPT-powered AI confection.
 Who knows what top-secret code you'll uncover?

 Page 1: Meet MachineZines, a chatbot who loves making zines.